-As of this writing, in the summer of 2015, the housing stock of the city is primarily single-family homes, accounting for over three-quarters of the total housing in San Fernando.
+The housing stock of the city is primarily single-family homes, accounting for over three-quarters of the total housing in San Fernando.
 By contrast, in Los Angeles County, single-family homes account for approximately half of all units.
-More of San Fernando's housing is owner-occupied (52%) than in the County (45%), and prices are lower in San Fernando than in the county.
-However, while existing stock is primarily single family, as part of a greater trend towards densification and market demand for multifamily rentals generated from the contractions of the housing finance market in the wake of the 2008 financial crisis, development of multifamily projects are becoming increasingly more popular throughout the Los Angeles area.
-In addition, the presence of transit connections within the city are also likely to be supportive of an increasing demand for multi-unit residential development
+More of San Fernando's housing is owneroccupied (54%) than in the County (48%), and prices are lower in San Fernando than in the county.
+However, while existing stock is primarily single family, demand in the community shows a strong interest in multifamily product types such as condominium and apartments complexes.
+The rental housing market is strong, with a very low apartment vacancy rate.
+There is currently a shortage of rental housing, particularly at the lower end of the market.
+Substantial new multifamily development is needed to accommodate the demand of the growing population, particularly given the limited amount of land currently available for new development or re-development in San Fernando.